aryankashyap0/AKNeuralNetwork-Cpp/README.md

 # AKNeuralNetwork-Cpp
 **AKNeuralNetwork-Cpp** is a free open source lightweight and user friendly C++ library which implements multilayer artificial neural networks.

+To learn what an Artificial neural network is visit https://en.wikipedia.org/wiki/Artificial_neural_network

 ## AKNeuralNetwork-Cpp Features
 * Multilayer Artificial Neural Network Library in C++
 * Supports Forward and Back Propogation.